-NEW JERSEY: Upgrade of Electronic Toll Collection Technology in New York In 2002, NJDOT received value pricing funds to monitor and evaluate a variable pricing structure established on Port Authority water crossings in March 2001.
-E-ZPasssm electronic transactions are deeply discounted in the weekday and weekend off-peak hours, with higher E-ZPasssm toll rates during the congested peak hours.
-This pricing program has managed to achieve some meaningful and sustained shifts of traffic from the most congested periods to less congested time periods, especially during the early morning commuting hours.
+NEW JERSEY: Upgrade of Electronic Toll Collection Technology in New York

+The Port Authority of NY & NJ's (PANYNJ) implemented time-of-day pricing in March 2001 at the six tunnels and bridges that connect New Jersey and New York City.
+The PANYNJ program was evaluated with Value Pricing funds received by NJDOT, which found that the discounted E-ZPasssm electronic transactions on weekday and weekend off-peak hours managed to achieve some meaningful and sustained shifts of traffic from the most congested periods to less congested time periods, especially during the early morning commuting hours.
 Currently, tolls are only charged in-bound into New York City.

-This project was awarded \$988,000 to undertake a technology and market assessment of equipment and systems that can accommodate cashless toll transactions at a level of accuracy that is currently provided by the existing cash and E-ZPasssm system; assess the operational challenges and financial risks of implementing such a system; and determine the potential to deploy such a system in both the New York-bound and New Jersey-bound travel directions in order to facilitate more meaningful congestion charging rates and traffic management incentives in the current non-tolled direction.
+This project was awarded \$988,000 to undertake a technology and market assessment of equipment and systems that can accommodate cashless toll transactions at a level of accuracy that is currently provided by the existing cash and E-ZPass system; assess the operational challenges and financial risks of implementing such a system; and possibly determine the potential to deploy such a system in both the New York-bound and New Jersey-bound travel directions in order to facilitate more meaningful congestion charging rates and traffic management incentives in the current non-tolled direction.

 The project will potentially encourage travel during less-congested off-peak hours in the current non-tolled direction, which is heavily congested.
-The project has the potential to make toll transactions more efficient through improved open road toll operations, potentially reducing vehicle-hours-traveled and hours of delay at some of the region's most congested toll-collection bottlenecks.
+The project has the potential to make toll transactions more efficient through improved open-road toll operations, potentially reducing vehicle-hours-traveled and hours of delay at some of the region's most congested toll-collection bottlenecks.